 Knights of the Old Republic 2 has many characters using the word 'echo' to describe events or feelings without entirely knowing why, except for Kreia, who uses the word repeatedly while knowing exactly what she's talking about.
 The significance is gradually explained throughout the game.

-Also used several times, throughout the game, similar to Planescape: Torment, when The Exile is asked to describe The Force, is this exchange:
+Also used several times throughout the game is this exchange, similar to Planescape: Torment, when The Exile is asked to describe The Force:

 I only know what its loss feels like.